dylan-chong/engr201-assignments/Literature Review.md

 # Discussion

-The SimFuzz approach can be combined with Palanivel and Kanmani's risk analysis and threat modelling approach in order to prioritise the testing of execution paths that involve high risk operations.
+The SimFuzz approach could be combined with Palanivel and Kanmani's risk analysis and threat modelling approach in order to prioritise the testing of execution paths that involve high risk operations.
 Prioritised paths can then be tested more thoroughly in order to increase the probability of finding hidden vulnerabilities.
+Work is required to test the feasibility of this approach.

 Zhang et al intend to extend the SimFuzz tool to work with binary executables and web applications [7].
 The application of the tool to the web could be particularly useful especially in a language such as JavaScript which uses weak typing - a feature that can cause unexpected issues to arise.
-The tool could also be extended to simulate network connectivity quality, in order to test states that can only be reached by corrupting incoming data.
 Potentially it may be possible to simulate concurrent systems which are hard to test thoroughly and prone to unpredictable behaviour at runtime - therefore it may be worth testing these systems for vulnerabilities.

 Vulnerabilities were intentionally introduced to programs tested by SimFuzz [7], so the promising test results do not represent real programs.
 More work is needed to test SimFuzz on real-world programs in order to prove its effectiveness.

-The STRIDE analysis approach was able to identify the high risk guest cases and remove the low risk test cases from the generated test suite.
-The benefit of this is the test suite execution process can be done in 13-21% less time than if this STRIDE analysis approach was not applied.
-This proposed approach could be used, not to speed up the test suite execution process, but to identify the high risk test cases so that more similar cases can be generated - this would allow high risk parts of the program under test to be tested more thoroughly.
-The stride analysis approach could even be combined with the SimFuzz approach for this purpose.
-Work is needed to determine the feasibility of this approach.

 One possible disadvantage of the STRIDE approach is that it may take a significant amount of time for the State Representation phase.
 Large software